Client Alerts & Insights

 • If potential billing issues arise, maintain detailed records, email communications, and documentation that support the unreasonableness or inaccuracy of a claim.

-• Evidence showing that a provider actually knew (or should have known) a claim was false can be critical.
+• Evidence showing that a provider actually knew (or should have known) a claim was false.

 • Relators cannot rely solely on internal access or general knowledge alone; this decision suggests courts view such knowledge skeptically without corroborating factual specifics.